 The Yonex Astrox 77 Play is very similar to the Astrox 77 Tour and Astrox 77 Pro but more flexible and intended to help less experienced players in every aspect of their game.
 The Tour and Pro models are slightly less forgiving but offer more power and control if your skills are up for the task.

-Both are more expensive whereas the 77 Play is the budget-friendly edition of the same racket.
+Both the Tour and Pro are higher priced, whereas the 77 Play is the budget-friendly edition of the same racket.

 Astrox 77 Play vs. Arcsaber 11 Play

 Yonex’ Arcsaber 11 Play is within the same budget range as the Astrox 77 Play but is even more middle of the road with less head heavy balance point.
 That one has a better shuttle hold and feel to help you guide the shuttle around the court.